-The Supervisory Board is responsible for the quality of its own performance and it discusses, once a year on its own, without the Management Board present, both its own functioning and that of the individual members, and the functioning of the Management Board.
-The Supervisory Board discussed its functioning and competencies and concluded that its functioning and competencies are appropriate for the current phase of the company.
-The Supervisory Board continues to assess its composition and functioning on an ongoing basis with the aim to ensure and maintain the requisite expertise, experience and diversity.
-The performance and composition of the Management Board were also found to be adequate.
+The Board is responsible for the quality of its own performance and it discusses, once a year on its own, without the executive directors present, both its own functioning and that of the individual members, and the functioning of the Board.
+The Board discussed its functioning and competencies and concluded that its functioning and competencies are appropriate for the current phase of the Company.
+The Board continues to assess its composition and functioning on an ongoing basis with the aim to ensure and maintain the requisite expertise, experience and diversity.
+The performance and composition of the Board were also found to be adequate.
 We feel the additional efforts of all staff at ProQR form a strong foundation for the success and growth of the Company and all milestones reached this past year.
-Therefore, we would like to express our thanks to the Management Board, senior management and all other employees for their contribution and performance during the year.
+Therefore, we would like to express our thanks to the Board, senior management and all other employees for their contribution and performance during the year.
 We thank our shareholders for their continued support.